bijaypokhrel05/MachineLearningJourney/README.md

 ```

 - ***Dense*** is another name for the layers of a neural network that we've learned about so far.
 As we learn more about neural network, we learn about other types of layers as well.<br></br>
 - A **tensor** here is a datatype that the **Tensorflow** team had created inorder to store and carry out computational on matrices efficiently.
-So, whenever you see tensor just think of the matrix on these few slides.Technically, a tensor is a little bit more general than the matrix.<br></br>
+So, whenever you see tensor just think of the matrix on these above images.Technically, a tensor is a little bit more general than the matrix.<br></br>
 - We can convert the tensor into numpy as you can see in  below code:
 ```python
 x = np.array([[200.0, 17.0]])